Background Image for Header: West Virginia scenery

 Uncovering the best solutions for one, united West Virginia.

-With a sharp focus on short-term and long-term objectives, and a refined vision, the partners are working alongside key stakeholders and experts across West Virginia and beyond.
-So far, innovative solutions and opportunities include advancing West Virginia’s workforce, business climate, educational opportunities, community development, energy sector, cybersecurity, entrepreneurship and infrastructure.
+With a sharp focus on short-term and long-term objectives, and a refined vision, the principal partners are working alongside key stakeholders and experts across West Virginia and beyond.
+So far, innovative solutions and opportunities include advancing West Virginia’s workforce, business climate, educational opportunities, community development, sector growth, cybersecurity, entrepreneurship and infrastructure.

 In addition to the collaborative efforts between West Virginia University, the Department of Commerce and Marshall University, West Virginia Forward's Steering Committee is tasked with setting overall direction, prioritizing initiatives and directing stakeholder outreach.